Five Golden Dragons: Production notes

 The film was one of three Harry Alan Towers made at the Hong Kong studios of Run Run Shaw the others being The Vengeance of Fu Manchu (also directed by Jeremy Summers, with Christopher Lee in the title role and Maria Rohm again named Ingrid) and The Million Eyes of Sumuru (with Klaus Kinski and Maria Rohm in supporting roles).
 In September 1966 Don Sharp was going to direct.
 The film originally planned to feature George Sanders and Basil Rathbone as two of the Dragons.

 Cummings met his fourth wife Regina Fong who was a script girl on the film.
+Filmink felt Cummings "looks awful" in the movie in part due to his drug addiction at the time.

 Five Golden Dragons was one of a number of lighthearted spy and action films released during the second half of the 1960s.
 A year earlier, in April 1966, two other films were released in London with a similar plot of a tourist being chased by assassins — A Man Could Get Killed, directed by Cliff Owen and Ronald Neame and starring James Garner as well as Harry Alan Towers' Our Man in Marrakesh, directed by Don Sharp and starring Tony Randall, with Klaus Kinski, Margaret Lee and uncredited Maria Rohm in supporting roles.